Dental Basics: What Are Wisdom Teeth?

 A wisdom tooth erupts and grows at the very back of your mouth, just behind the second molars.
 Those who have all four wisdom teeth will have one in each quadrant- upper left, lower left, upper right, and lower right.

-The anatomy of a wisdom tooth looks similar to a molar.
-Generally, they have two or three roots, but some can have four, and its shape varies from person to person.
+The anatomy of a wisdom tooth looks similar to that of a molar.
+Generally, they have two or three roots, but some can have four, and their shape varies from person to person.
 These roots tend to fuse together, giving the combined appearance of one big, cone-shaped root.
 For some, these roots can curl or splay out in different directions.

 Purpose and Function of Wisdom Teeth